vercel/nextgram/Readme.md

 # NextGram

-This is a ample [Next.js by ZEIT](https://github.com/zeit/next.js) application that takes advantage of the advanced routing capabilities.
+This is a sample [Next.js by ZEIT](https://github.com/zeit/next.js) application that takes advantage of the advanced routing capabilities.

 In particular, note that the photo route can be attached to _two distinct_ components: